SantoshMalhi/100-days-of-code/day-005/README.md

 **📝 How to Use:**

 1. **Install Python:** If you haven't already, [download and install Python](https://www.python.org/downloads/) on your computer.
-2. **Install Required Libraries:** Open your terminal or command prompt and install the required libraries using the following commands: pip install random pip install string
+2. **Install Required Libraries:** Open your terminal or command prompt and install the required libraries using the following commands:<br>
+    pip install random <br>
+    pip install string
 3. **Run the Script:** Navigate to the project directory in your terminal or command prompt, and run the script using the command `python password_generator.py`.
 4. **Generate Passwords:** Follow the on-screen prompts to specify password length and character types, and generate ultra-secure passwords.